Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 #### Dirk

 Dirk is a distributed key management system that can be used to sign transactions.
-In this case the Signer Service is needed as an intermediary between the modules and Dirk.
+In this case the Signer service is needed as an intermediary between the modules and Dirk.
 The following parameters are needed:

 ```toml
 [signer.dirk]